How Biden Navigated Pandemic Politics to Win the White House

 Trump pledged to fight the results, making wild and unsubstantiated claims of voter fraud.
 But his inner circle was in disarray as news emerged that his chief of staff had been infected with the coronavirus.

 Biden was committed as ever to his health experts' recommendations even in victory.
-He addressed the nation Saturday night from an outdoor stage in a Wilmington parking lot facing supporters gathered in their cars for a drive-in celebration.
+He was set to address the nation Saturday night from an outdoor stage in a Wilmington parking lot facing supporters gathered in their cars for a drive-in celebration.

-Biden walked on stage for the first time as president-elect wearing a mask.

-“Our work begins with getting COVID under control,” he said.
-He later added: “We will lead not only by the example of our power, but by the power of our example.
+Peoples reported from New York, Miller reported from Washington and Kinnard from Columbia, South Carolina.
+Associated Press writers Jill Colvin, Brian Slodysko, Jonathan Lemire and Alexandra Jaffe in Washington contributed to this report.